 Insurers consider a range of risks when calculating your travel insurance premium.
 Costs are based on how likely you are to make a claim before and during your trip away.

 There are a few key factors including age and any pre-existing medical conditions that can affect the price of travel insurance.
-Although, other things such as your holiday destination also come into play.
+Although, other things such as your holiday destination and broader reasons like inflation, also come into play.

-You may notice that the cost of your travel insurance policy has gone up this year.
-This is due to many different factors following the COVID-19 pandemic.
+You may notice that the cost of your travel insurance policy has gone up.
+This is due to many different factors.
 Travel insurers calculate premiums based on how likely it is that you’ll make a claim.

 Travel insurance premiums tend to increase with age.
 This is because the risk of illness, both diagnosed and undiagnosed, and making a claim is increasingly higher as you get older.
 So much so that some travel insurers only offer policies up to a certain age.